Ticket Reopen

 1. Feature Overview

-Once a ticket (created with the Source as Email) is marked as resolved or closed, it can be reopened if the customer is unhappy with the resolution provided and replies to the ‘ticket closed’ email.
-This article helps you configure the ticket Reopen Flow in your account.
+Once a ticket created with the Source as Email is marked as resolved or closed, it can be reopened if the customer is unhappy with the resolution and replies to the ‘ticket closed’ email.
+This article explains how to configure the ticket Reopen Flow in your account.

 LeadSquared Service CRM